Veraval: Economy

 Veraval also is home to Grasim Industries limited (Unit - Indian Rayon) which is one of India's largest rayon manufacturing companies.

 There are various chemical, thread and cement companies around Veraval which provide employment to the local youth.
 The major ones being Indian Rayon Unit of Grasim industries limited, Gujarat Ambuja Cement Ltd, Gujarat Siddhee Cement Ltd and Gujarat Heavy Chemicals Ltd.

-Patni Jamat, a local inhabitants have flourished as main seafood exporter after the 1990s.
+Kharwa and Patni Jamat, a local inhabitants have flourished as main seafood exporter after the 1990s.
 They have a very good hold on the fishing business.